glowingkitty/The-Glowing-Bike-Project/README.md

 Upgrade your bike with LEDs, raibows and turn signals.

+Want your bike getting upgraded by me or do you have some ideas for the project?
+[Fill out this contact form.](https://docs.google.com/forms/d/e/1FAIpQLScwD0kZ9ohC06ihu6lKF8d86BmgP3NqM1V3uUNWWPCblUQcxw/viewform?usp=sf_link)

 Want to support the development financially?
 Donations are always welcomed!
 [Click here to donate on Liberapay](https://liberapay.com/marcoEDU)